-- You have an acceptable credit history and a good record of paying rent and utilities.
+- You have an acceptable credit history and a good record of paying rent and utilities on time.

-- You are willing to combine delinquent accounts, if needed, into a repayment agreement and make timely payments for six months to demonstrate your fiscal responsibility.
+- You are willing to combine delinquent accounts, if needed, into a repayment agreement and make timely payments for six months to demonstrate your financial responsibility.

 - You can afford a mortgage payment of $460 to $590 per month.

-- You are willing to save $900 to $1,000 in a Habitat escrow account to go toward closing costs.
+- You are willing to save save $1300 to $1,500 in a Habitat escrow account to go toward closing costs.

 Willingness to partner